kothaiRaja/Variantcalling-and-Genefusion/README.md

 3. **Flexible Quality Control**
    - **FastQC**: Assesses raw read quality and detects potential issues.
-   -**Fastp**: Trims low-quality bases and removes adapter contamination.
+   - **Fastp**: Trims low-quality bases and removes adapter contamination.
-   -Allows running only FastQC and Fastp by setting the parameter --only_fastp_fastqc true.
+   - Allows running only FastQC and Fastp by setting the parameter --only_fastp_fastqc true.

 #### Outputs
 - Cleaned and trimmed FASTQ files.